ktenzin1/CIS4400_NY_CivilServiceExamScores/README.md

 Tools Used: Google Cloud, BigQuery, DbSchema, Google Colab, Visual Studio Code

-Requirements: Through this project, I want to know which civil service job had candidates receiving the highest and lowest civil service exam scores (Adjusted Final Average).
-For that I will need to group the candidates in groups based on the civil service job for which they are candidates for and find the average scores in each group.
-Then I would compare the group scores.

-I also want to know if candidates from "open competition" had higher or lower average scores compared to those not from "open competition" but those entering directly through appointing agencies.
-For that I will need to find the average scores of the two groups by first grouping candidates in the two groups.
+Requirements: Through this project, I want to know how the adjusted final averages have changed over the years.
+I also want to know how the number of candidates receiving additional credits have changed over the years.

-For each candidate, the Adjusted Final Average (AFA) consists of the individual test scores and any additional credits granted for example credits for parents/siblings (FDNY, NYPD, or a First Responder) lost during or as a result of 911, credits for meeting certain years of NY residency, etc. So, for the third requirement, I also want to find out which additional credit category, had candidates receiving the highest and lowest credits from.
-For this, I will need to group candidates by the additional credits category and then count the number of candidates receiving credits from each category.
+For each candidate, the Adjusted Final Average (AFA) consists of the individual test scores and any additional credits granted for example credits for parents/siblings (FDNY, NYPD, or a First Responder) lost during or as a result of 911, credits for meeting certain years of NY residency, etc.

 Data Source Link: https://catalog.data.gov/dataset/civil-service-list-active CSV Download Link: https://data.cityofnewyork.us/api/views/vx8i-nprf/rows.csv?accessType=DOWNLOAD